 - Use the gauze pads we provide to stop any bleeding and promote clot development.

-Call our Glendale dental office today if you have teeth that are damaged or are causing you pain to find out if they can be repaired or if extraction is right for you.
+Call one of our dental offices today if you have teeth that are damaged or are causing you pain to find out if they can be repaired or if extraction is right for you.